What is Giving Compass?

 Giving Compass' Take:

-• Ryan Ross discusses the role of social enterprises in impact philanthropy and how they may be ahead of the curve in the new environment where consumers are holding companies up to higher standards.
+• Ryan Ross discusses the role of social enterprises in impact philanthropy and how they may be ahead of the curve in the new environment where consumers are holding companies to higher standards.

 • What can we do to remove the stigma of investments that look for profit and try to perform a social good at the same time?
 How can we support social entrepreneurs with greater resources?